 Not Guilty: My client was charged with a single Measure 11 count for allegedly sexually abusing the daughter of his girlfriend.
 At trial, I was able to establish that the alleged victim was concerned that my client was going to move the family out-of-state and had a motive to fabricate the allegations.
 I was also able to use state training records to establish that the investigating officer had significantly exaggerated her experience investigating child sex abuse cases.
 The jury found my client not guilty of the sex offense.

 Case Dismissed: My client was charged with two Measure 11 sex offense counts for allegedly sexually abusing his son and daughter.
 His estranged wife provided a copy of a naked photograph of the son to the state.
 The state contended that the photograph corroborated the allegations of abuse.
 After repeated attempts to obtain the original photograph, I learned that the original photograph was located in the estranged wife’s storage unit.
 I also learned that the estranged wife had fallen behind on payments for the storage unit.
 I purchased the contents of the storage unit and located the original photograph.
-I had the photograph examined by a fingerprint expert and he concluded that my client had never handled the photograph.
+The photograph was examined by a fingerprint expert and he concluded that my client had never handled the photograph.
 All sex offense charges were dismissed.

 Judgment of Acquittal, Case Dismissed: My client was an 18-year-old tutor at a local school.
 He was accused of sexually touching one of his students.
 At trial, I established that the state had proceeded on the charges without establishing my client’s true date of birth.
 Because of the true age difference between my client and the alleged victim, his behavior was not criminal and the court was required to dismiss the sex offense charge.